Providing Care to Manage Complex Health Conditions

 Our Health Services Team offers a robust approach to evaluating the effectiveness of care members receive.
 Through identifying risk, needs, and goals, we develop action plans and provide exceptional levels of care to our most vulnerable members.
 This involves coordinating a variety of services to make sure that members’ needs are met.

-We monitor the health management process with care-usage reviews as well as analysis that identifies potential for care coordination, disease management, and members who may be at risk for improper use of care resources.
-Our providers can access health management resources for patients in several ways, through prior authorization requests, or through a case management referral.
+We monitor the health management process with care-usage reviews as well as analysis that identifies potential for care coordination and members who may be at risk for improper use of care resources.
+Our providers can access health management resources for patients in several ways, through prior authorization requests, or through a care management referral.

 Health Services Programs

 We offer a variety of programs that follow specific guidelines to ensure our health care services are efficient and effective.
 Our Health Services Team uses clinical and evidence-based guidelines as tools in the health management process.

 The Health Services Team consists of clinical and nonclinical staff in the following areas:

 - Care Management

 - SSI and SNAP Referrals

 From time to time, member benefits may be transferred from one plan or primary care provider to another or expire during a course of treatment through termination of the contract, dis-enrollment, or exhaustion of available benefits.
 At times like these, we promote smooth and seamless continuity and transition of medically necessary care and integration of services.
 This way there is no interruption to the member’s care or prescription medications while striving to preserve the relationship between members and providers throughout the process.

 Health Services staff will work with directly with members on facilitating coordination efforts by providers to assist the continuity and transition to other care when necessary.
 They will contact community agencies or make referrals to public assistance as appropriate and authorized by the member.
 They are also available to assist providers to coordinate appropriate services and programs available to members from such resources as: